 I’ve made two versions of View D so far which is the zipperless funnel neck, single kangaroo pocket job; one with a drawstring neck and one without.
 I’d be happy wearing these every single day.
 My first make was in this fab Lippy Lips French Terry fabric, (listed as a ‘designer overstock’) ever so generously gifted to me by the lovely Mark from Girl Charlee UK (I have a discount code for you for 10% off with them, just enter ‘SEWSARAH’ at checkout ;-)) (And, can I ask, does it remind anyone else of the infamous image from the Rocky Horror Show!?)
 It is quite insanely soft and smooth with some drape making it a little more slouchy than my second.
 For that reason I didn’t add a drawstring to the funnel neck, preferring to leave it to sit as more of a cowl.
 Although it will certainly stand up a bit:

 My second version, complete with gold drawstring, is made in the ‘Twinkle’ navy from the ‘Night’ range of Atelier Brunette French Terry.
-If you want to take a closer look at that version you can head on over to the Minerva Crafts website HERE to read my post on their Blogger Network (they have a limited amount in stock; I think Minerva may well have just got their hands on what is potentially the last of what stock might ever be available so my advice would be to not hang about if you want some too!)
-I’ve just ordered more of it in the grey colourway to make a third but really want the pink too!
+If you want to take a closer look at that version you can head on over to the Minerva Crafts website HERE to read my post on their Blogger Network (you may need to check back in; it’s due to be in stock again soon; I think Minerva may well have just got their hands on what is potentially the last of what stock might ever be available so my advice would be to not hang about if you want some too!)
+I’ve just back-ordered more of it in the grey colourway to make a third but really want the pink too!

 And can you guess from the pic below the thing I wish I’d done differently?
 Yup, sew the buttonholes for the drawstring cord using gold thread.
 I even have some for goodness sake!
 Or that I’d used gold eyelets.
 I told you it was a teeny weeny thing but clearly I like berating myself!